takata-lab/chimera-buster/README.md

 # chimera-buster
 chimeric read buster

-We would like to eliminate false positive SNPs from our somatic mutations analysis.
+We aim to eliminate false positive single nucleotide polymorphisms (SNPs) from our analysis of somatic mutations.

-Some of enzymatic fragmentation can bears some fraction of artificial short read during its process.
+Unfortunately, enzymatic fragmentation can generate artificial short reads during its shearing process.
-This program can detect such artifact and caluculate some stats for each SNPs.
+This program can detect these artifacts and compute corresponding statistics for each SNP.

 * Installation (on CentOS or RHEL):